-Isaac knew better than to try to “help God out” by getting a female slave to be a surrogate mother.
+Isaac knew better than to try to “help God out” by getting a female slave to have his child.
 (It probably took Sarah and Abraham a while to live down that little episode.)
 So Isaac did what we often do when things are beyond our pay grade.
 He prayed.

 “Isaac prayed to the LORD for his wife, since she was unable to have children.
 The LORD was moved by his prayer, and his wife Rebekah became pregnant.”
 (Genesis 25:21 CEB)

 We aren’t given every detail here.
 Isaac was 60 when Jacob and Esau were born, so we know that he and Rebekah had been childless for 20 years.
 But we don’t know when Isaac started praying or how many times he had to pray before God took action.
 All we know for sure is that Isaac’s intercession moved God and brought fulfillment of the promise.

 Isaac wasn’t just praying in vain—this passage portrays his prayers as pivotal.
 He knew what God had promised—and still he prayed anyway.
 This is part of a seemingly paradoxical pattern in the Bible where God makes a promise but requires the beneficiary in some way to take possession of what’s promised.